dojot/dojot/connector/mqtt/locust/README.md

 coverage run -m pytest tests && coverage html
 ```

-It will generate a HTML coverage report in the `htmlcov` directory.
+It will generate an HTML coverage report in the `htmlcov` directory.

 # **Issues and help**